 Thank you for your generosity.

 Clinic’s staff can speak to you in French and English.
-Most of the time, staff who speak Spanish and Arabic are present on site to help you.
+Most of the time, staff who speak Spanish are present on site to help you.
 We can also offer LSQ translations or translations in other languages if necessary.
 If you have special translation needs, please let us know in advance.

 Our address is 228 boul.
 St-Joseph, bureau 201.
 It is located in Gatineau, Hull sector, in the Wrigthtville neighbourhood, close to the Allumettières roundabout.